jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 11. When all fields are complete, select **Next**.
 Microsoft will now reserve and present some numbers for you.
 If there are no numbers available for your selected State/City combination, select another State/City and try again.

-12. You should see 1 206 area code number, select **Place Order.** If you chose a different area code the number should reflect that area code.
+12. You should see 1 206 area code number, select **Place Order**.
+If you chose a different area code the number should reflect that area code.

-13. You will see “Thank you, your order has been placed!”, select **Finish.**
+13. You will see “Thank you, your order has been placed!”, select **Finish**.

 14. In the voice, under **phone numbers**, you should see your number.
 Note in some cases this may take 5-10 minutes to appear.